Rose Body Cream Recipe with Rose and Ylang Ylang Essential Oil

 - Patchouli & Fir Needle Hand Cream Recipe

 - After Sun Skin Soother Recipe

 To be informed of future skin care recipes and projects, be sure to follow Soap Deli News across all of your favorite social media platforms!
-You can find me on Pinterest, G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram as well as subscribe to Soap Deli News via email for future updates, DIY projects and recipes.
+You can find me on Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram as well as subscribe to Soap Deli News via email for future updates, DIY projects and recipes.